learnbyexample/cli-computing/exercises/exercise-solutions.md

 deep blue
 ```

-No, the output are not same because `tac` reverses content separately for each input file.
+No. The outputs are different because `tac` reverses content separately for each input file.

 **4)** Go through the manual for the `tac` command and use appropriate options and arguments to get the output shown below.